I'll admit it: I'm a total Universal Orlando fangirl. Some people are enamored with Disney, but for me it's all about Universal.

 Again, this is just based on my personal opinion, but my favorite Islands of Adventure rides include:

-NEW in 2019: Hagrid’s Magical Creatures Motorbike Adventure – This new roller coaster replaced the Dueling Dragons in Hogsmeade, and is definitely a thrill ride with a Harry Potter storyline to make it even more fun.
+Hagrid’s Magical Creatures Motorbike Adventure This roller coaster replaced the Dueling Dragons in Hogsmeade in 2019, and is definitely a thrill ride with a Harry Potter storyline to make it even more fun.
 The cars are shaped like Hagrid's motorbike (complete with sidecar), which I love.

-Skull Island: Reign of Kong – This is one of the newer rides at Islands of Adventure, and it's a 3-D adventure that's not a motion simulator.
+Skull Island: Reign of Kong This ride is a 3-D adventure that's not a motion simulator.
 You get into a huge safari-like vehicle, and drive through the jungles of Skull Island.
 Your chances of meeting a giant ape are high.